 Yamunotri Temple

 Yamunotri Temple marks the starting point of the Char Dham Yatra and is dedicated to Goddess Yamuna, believed to be the source of the Yamuna River.
 Situated at a high altitude in the Garhwal Himalayas, the temple is surrounded by snow-covered peaks and hot water springs like Surya Kund, where pilgrims cook rice as a sacred offering.
-The peaceful environment and spiritual energy make Yamunotri yatra an ideal beginning for the sacred journey.
+The peaceful environment and spiritual energy make the Yamunotri yatra an ideal beginning for the sacred journey.

 Gangotri Temple